iveykun/final-project-discord/README.md

 A common problem with this program is indentations (especially if you planned on using raspberry pi to run it like me) because nano is so strict with indents.
 As of may 24 2020 this bot is only confirmed to be working on windows, I have written another basic version (that only does birthday announcing) that runs on linux and raspi and I will provide if you ask for it.

+The basic version is confirmed to be working on linux, windows, as well as a web server such as AWS and heroku.

 Commands:

 ping: returns pong! in the chat.
 Used to test if the bot is online